augustovictor/software-architecture-specialization/README.md

 Refactoring: Process of making changes to the code so that external behaviors are not changed, but the internal structure is improved;

-Book: Improving the design of existing code - Martin Fowler;
+Book: `Refactoring: Improving the design of existing code - Martin Fowler`

 - Code smells:
     - Comments: